Session replay plugin

 Next, initialize the SDK and the session replay plugin.

-• Your LaunchDarkly environment’s client-side ID.
+To initialize, you need your LaunchDarkly environment’s client-side ID.
+This authorizes your application to connect to a particular environment within LaunchDarkly.
 To learn more, read Initialize the client in the JavaScript SDK reference guide.

 Here’s how to initialize the SDK and plugin: